|

 - Limited hereditary coverage

-Hip dysplasia coverage with the VPI Major Medical Plan is available after the first
+- Hip dysplasia coverage with the Major Medical Plan

 - If a cancer condition is shown to be hereditary or genetic, there